 In the case of our example, the driver needed to slow down until he was safe to drive for the conditions, even if meant slowing to a crawl.
 If conditions were bad enough, the driver might need to pull over and pull the emergency brake.

-If you’re unsure about your responsibility for a car crash and you’d like an experienced Denver attorney to evaluate your case, please give us a call at (303) 861-2800 or send us an email.
+If you’re unsure about your responsibility for a car crash and you’d like an experienced Denver auto accident lawyer to evaluate your case, please give us a call at (303) 861-2800 or send us an email.